“Well, I came upon a child of God.”

-Boomers out on the pavement thinkin bout the government — but soon, no one will ever know, just as no one now really cares.
+Boomers out on the pavement thinkin bout the government but soon no one will ever know, just as no one now really cares.

 “We are stardust.
 We are golden.
 We are caught in the devils bargain.
 And we got to get ourselves back to the garden.”

-We are the net result of our tools and our tools are remaking life, living, working, learning, playing, and dramatically impacting our physical and mental parts, making it so there’s no way for anyone to go back, to live as before, to be like those before, and so — in defiance and in rage and in glory — those who are next will seek to destroy, literally, all the signs, symbols, relics and leavings of those from before.
+We are the net result of our tools and our tools are remaking life, living, working, learning, playing, and dramatically impacting our physical and mental parts, making it so there’s no way for anyone to go back, to live as before, to be like those before, and so — in defiance and in rage and in glory and in fear — those who are next will seek to destroy, literally, all the signs, symbols, relics and leavings of those from before.

 All the great artists of the Baby Boomer age, even The Beatles, who are peerless, will soon be publicly scorned, the controllers of the levers of popular culture deriding anything that smacks of the past attempting to seep into the now.